 Come with time because this place is BIG!

 18th and 19th Century buildings from all around Sweden were moved to this museum and preserved.
 Museum employees play the roles of various townspeople from the appropriate time, explaining what typical Swedish life was like at that time.

 In addition to the folk museum, there is an extensive petting zoo, as well as botanical gardens.
 If you're waiting for your overnight boat to depart (as we were), this is a great place to spend several hours.

-In 2009, Admission is SEK 70 for adults / SEK 30 for children through 29 April, SEK 90 / SEK 40 May and September, SEK 110/SEK 50 June-August.
+In 2014, Admission is SEK 100 for adults / SEK 30 for children through 29 April, SEK 110 / SEK 40 May and September, SEK 160/SEK 50 June-August.
 Extra admission is charged on Midsummer Eve and during evening music events.
-Finally, during May, the park offers a special evening admission (enter after 5PM) of SEK 40/SEK 20.
-Stockholm Card is valid.
-50% discount on admission with a 72-hour public transport "Tourist Card" (NOT to be confused with Stockholm a la Carte or the SL Period Card).
+Admission is free on Christmas Eve.
+Stockholm Card and Stockholm Pass are valid.
+50% discount on admission with a 72-hour public transport "Tourist Card" (NOT to be confused with the SL Period Card).

 Skansen is a huge place with a lot of museums (Vasamuseet, Nordiska museet aso.), Djurgården (the zoo) & a lot of parks.
 Be sure you have enough time to visit all of it.
 If you have a daily (or longer) ticket for Stockholm's traffic, you can also take a boat to Djurgården with the same ticket.
 The boat is leaving from Nybroplan - just go through Hamngatan from Sergels torg & you'll see a bunch of people waiting in the line - that's it! ;)

 There'll all kinds of happening in Skansen during the year [especially during the summer months], so look out for a guide or something & be sure to visit...